Advanced Backcountry Skiing

 ¥ 17,900 per Person; ¥ 75,000 Private Group

-A combination of different day trips is possible.
+A combination of different guided backcountry tours is possible too.

 For a full day experience in the backcountry sign up for our 1 day trip.
 We will start the day by driving to Goshiki onsen before setting out on foot.
 Goshiki onsen is located at an elevation of 750 meters meaning that it does not take long to get above tree line.
 Expect to spend most of the day in open alpine terrain with incredible views of both the Sea of Japan & Pacific Ocean, along with the Niseko range, Mount Yotei and surrounding valleys.